 This completes the proof. $\qedd$ \end{proof}

 \begin{remark}[The lack of contraction] In the Riemannian context, lower Ricci curvature bounds are also equivalent to contraction estimates of heat flow with respect to the Wasserstein distance (we refer to \cite{vRS} for the Riemannian case, and \cite{EKS} for the case of $\RCD$-spaces).
 More generally, for linear semigroups, gradient estimates are directly equivalent to the corresponding contraction properties (see \cite{Ku}).
-In our Finsler setting, however, the lack of the \emph{commutativity} (introduced and studied in \cite{OP}) prevents such a contraction estimate, at least in the same form (see \cite{OSnc}). \end{remark}
+In our Finsler setting, however, the lack of the \emph{commutativity} (see \cite{OP}) prevents such a contraction estimate, at least in the same form (see \cite{OSnc} for details). \end{remark}

 \begin{remark}[Similarities to (super) Ricci flow theory] The methods in this section have connections with the Ricci flow theory.
-The Ricci flow gives time-dependent Riemannian metrics obeying a kind of heat equation on the space of Riemannian metrics, while we considered the time-dependent (singular) Riemannian structures $g_{\Grad u}$ for $u$ solving the heat equation.
-More precisely, what corresponds to our lower Ricci curvature bound is the \emph{super Ricci flow} (super-solutions to the Ricci flow equation).
-We refer to \cite{MT} for an inspiring work on a characterization of the super Ricci flow in terms of the contraction of heat flow, and to \cite{Stsrf} for a recent investigation of the super Ricci flow on time-dependent metric measure spaces including various characterizations related to Theorem~\ref{th:char}.
-Then, again, what is missing in our Finsler setting is the contraction property.
-As we noted in Remark~\ref{rm:cont} above, the Riemannian nature of the space is known to be necessary for contraction estimates. \end{remark}
+Ricci flow provides time-dependent Riemannian metrics obeying a kind of heat equation on the space of Riemannian metrics, while we considered the time-dependent (singular) Riemannian structures $g_{\Grad u}$ for $u$ solving the heat equation.
+More precisely, what corresponds to our lower Ricci curvature bound is \emph{super Ricci flow} (super-solutions to the Ricci flow equation).
+We refer to \cite{MT} for an inspiring work on a characterization of super Ricci flow in terms of the contraction of heat flow, and to \cite{Stsrf} for a recent investigation of super Ricci flow on time-dependent metric measure spaces including various characterizations related to Theorem~\ref{th:char}.
+Then, again, what is missing in our Finsler setting is the contraction property, for which the Riemannian nature of the space is necessary. \end{remark}